 minutes spanning the years 1970-1994.
 Finding

 VIRGINIA TECH SCRAPBOOK.
 1912-1916.
 0.75 cu. ft.
 Collection contains a scrapbook of photographs depicting VPI and the area surrounding Blacksburg, Virginia, from about 1912 to 1916.
 Possibly created and/or compiled by Mary Katherine Cook Derring.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-079.

 VIRGINIA VETERINARY MEDICAL ASSOCIATION.
 RECORDS, 1894-1983.
 0.7 cu. ft.
 Incorporated in 1894 for the purpose of advancing veterinary medical knowledge throughout Virginia.
 Annual meeting minutes, minutes of the Board of Censors, programs, speeches, a history of the organization, and an organizational handbook.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1988-032.

 VIRGINIAN RAILWAY COMPANY [AMONATE, VIRGINIA].
 PHOTOGRAPHS, 1942.
 0.1 cu. ft.
 Railway company in Virginia, 1907-1959; later part of Norfolk & Western Railway.
 Collection consists of seven black and white photographs taken at Amonate, Virginia, of railroad equipment and workers.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-113.